BattleB0t/hael9_mazefix/README.md

 # Hael9 Mazefix
 **(Based on Danker's Skyblock Mod)**

-### Note: This mod can get you BANNAD on Hypixel Skyblock if not used correctly
+### Note: This mod can get you BANNED on Hypixel Skyblock if not used correctly

 **Features:**
  - Auto Terminal Solver (Featuring Mazefix)